 print method of class B print method of class B

-As you can observe from the output, the print method in class B is overriding the print method of parent class A though the return type of child class method is Integer
+As you can observe from the output, the print method in class B is overriding the print method of parent class A though the return type of child class method is Integer type It's

 happening because java allows to use covariant return type while overriding the method.